lightning/bolts/01-messaging.md

-# BOLT #1: Message Format, Encryption, Authentication and Initialization
+# BOLT #1: Base Protocol

-## Communication Protocols
+## Overview

-This protocol is written with TCP in mind, but could use any ordered, reliable transport.
+This protocol assumes an underlying authenticated and ordered transport mechanism that takes care of framing individual messages.
+[BOLT 08](08-transport.md) specifies the canonical transport layer used in Lightning, though it can be replaced by any transport that fulfills the above guarantees.

-The default TCP port is `9735`.
-This corresponds to hexadecimal `2607`, the unicode code point for LIGHTNING.<sup>[2](#reference-2)</sup>
+The default TCP port is 9735.
+This corresponds to hexadecimal `0x2607`, the unicode code point for LIGHTNING.<sup>[2](#reference-2)</sup>

 All data fields are big-endian unless otherwise specified.

-## Future Directions

-"Ping" or "noop" messages could be appended to the same output to max traffic analysis even more difficult.

-In order to allow zero-RTT encrypted+authenticated communication, a Noise Pipes protocol can be adopted which composes two handshakes, potentially falling back to a full handshake if static public keys have changed.

 ## Lightning Message Format

 After decryption, all lightning messages are of the form:

-1. `2-byte` big-endian type.
-3. Data bytes as specified by the total packet length.

-The maximum size of these messages is `65535-bytes`, so the largest message data possible is 65533 bytes.
-If larger messages are needed in future, a fragmentation method will be defined.

-### Requirements

-A node MUST NOT send a message with more than `65533` data bytes.
+1. `type`: 2 byte big-endian field indicating the type of the message.
+2. `payload`: variable length payload.
+It comprises the remainder of the message and conforms to the format matching the `type`.

+The `type` field indicates how to interpret the `payload` field.
+The format for each individual type is specified in a specification in this repository.
+The type follows the _it's ok to be odd_ rule, so nodes MAY send odd-numbered types without ascertaining that the recipient understands it.
 A node MUST NOT send an evenly-typed message not listed here without prior negotiation.
 A node MUST ignore a received message of unknown type, if that type is odd.
 A node MUST fail the channels if it receives a message of unknown type, if that type is even.

+The size of the message is required to fit into a 2 byte unsigned int by the transport layer, therefore the maximum possible size is 65535 bytes.
 A node MUST ignore any additional data within a message, beyond the length it expects for that type.
 A node MUST fail the channels if it receives a known message with insufficient length for the contents.

 ### Rationale